 So now you know the importance of including breakfast in your day!
 BUT, in order to feel your best, you need to be smart in choosing what you DO eat, and what you DON’T.

-A high-quality breakfast should contain fiber from fruits and/or vegetables, whole grains, healthy fats, and at least 20 grams of lean protein.
+A high-quality breakfast is rich in fiber from fruits and/or vegetables, whole grains, & healthy fats.
+And, ideally, it should provide at least 20 grams of lean protein.
 In terms of optimal calories, aim for 300 – 500 calories for women and 375 – 625 for men.

-On the flip side, save highly refined carbs and foods high in sugar for occasional meals only, as regular consumption of these foods can lead to diseases such as type 2 diabetes and heart disease.
+On the flip side, save highly refined carbs and foods high in sugar for occasional meals only.
+Regular consumption of these foods can lead to diseases such as type 2 diabetes and heart disease.